Canon T1i vs Fujifilm X100T

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Fujifilm X100T and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T1i does not offer wifi capability.
+In contrast, the T1i does not provide wifi capability.

-Both the T1i and the X100T have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the X100T have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the X100T was followed by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T1i and X100T can be found, respectively, in the Canon T1i Manual (free pdf) or the online Fujifilm X100T Manual.

 So what conclusions can be drawn?
 Is the Canon T1i better than the Fujifilm X100T or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.